No Range Like Point-Blank Range

 - Corporal Hicks in Aliens jams a shotgun right into a xenomorph's mouth.
 Of course, the creature's acidic blood spatters everywhere, burning him and several other marines.

-- Vasquez manages to pin a Xenomorph's head against the wall and kill it with point black pistol rounds, but the acid burns her ankle and incapacitates her.
+- Vasquez manages to pin a Xenomorph's head against the wall and kill it with point blank pistol rounds, but the acid burns her ankle and incapacitates her.

 - The climax of Double Indemnity, when Walter shoots Phyllis in the abdomen at point-blank range.